Cosmic Initial Conditions for a Habitable Universe: chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature

 where for a large $N$ we can ignore the term corresponds to the end of inflation.
-Let us assume a minimum value of e-folding needs for the formation of life, we call it $N_\star$.
+Let us assume a minimum value of e-folding is required for the formation of life, we call it $N_\star$.
 Then the initial condition for the inflaton field must satisfy the condition of $\phi_i \geq \sqrt{N_\star n/4\pi} m_{pl}$.
-Assuming that the energy associated with this field is smaller than the planck energy imposes an upper bound on the initial value as $\phi_i<m_{pl} \lambda^{-1/n}$.
-Then the habitable initial condition of a scalar field should be within the following range of
+The assumption that the energy associated with this field is smaller than the Planck energy imposes an upper bound on the initial value, $\phi_i<m_{pl} \lambda^{-1/n}$.
+Then the habitable initial condition of a scalar field should be within the following range:

-where integrating from equation (\ref{prob}), the probability of scalar field to be larger than $N_\star$ is
+where, integrating from equation (\ref{prob}), the probability of scalar field to be larger than $N_\star$ is